 community resources that lead to that empowerment.
 You’ll learn how to provide

 the best possible resources for individuals–but you’ll see the broader picture,

 too.
 Your understanding of social justice issues will allow you to recognize

 the role that social and economic structures play in repressing human agency.

 Reach your career

 a graduate student of the MSW program, you will focus your studies in one of

-three areas of specialization: social work practice with children, adolescents,
+two areas of specialization: social work practice with children, adolescents,

 specializations are grounded in evidence-based and best practice in primary